 Your common-cold-bedeviled editor tardily submits the 35th edition of Log Buffer, the weekly review of database blogs, for your perusal.

-Welcome to the 18th Log Buffer, the weekly human-edited review of news from database blogs.
+Welcome to the 34th edition of Log Buffer, the weekly review of the database blogosphere.

 In a story that we’ve been following a long, long time, Oracle finally succumbed to multi-core pricing pressure today.